Multi-Factor Authentication (MFA)

 View User MFA Status

-In the tenant portal, admins can see MFA enrollment status:
+In the organization portal, admins can see MFA enrollment status:

 Each user listing shows: